Pillar 1 of 4 – Answer Engine Optimization (AEO) Agency Strategy: Expanding Pillar 1 of the The 4-Pillar Plan for 2026

 • Major “Opportunities” you can fix fast

-2. Paste in a key URL (homepage + top pages)
+2. Paste in a key URL (your homepage and top service pages).

 The “pro move”: Know when it’s dev territory